 Consideration 1: State of Mind—The Precepts

-This quote by my teacher Frans Stiene is at the root of the discussion about Reiki initiations and animals.
-In my opinion, the most successful connections between animals and people within the Reiki space (whether we are talking about treatments, meditations, or Reiju) happen because we attain a correct state of mind.
+In my opinion, the most successful connections between animals and people within the Reiki space (whether we are talking about treatments, meditations, or Reiju) happen because we attain a balanced state of mind.
 It is the precepts that serve as our guide and foundation.
 When we are in a peaceful, compassionate state, without anger, fear, ego or judgment, our energy rests.
 It becomes still, stable, calm.
 It radiates serenity.
 The animals sense this and are drawn forward to connect with us.
 On the other hand, animals also sense when our energy is disturbed (for example by anger, worry, judgment or ego) and may say “no” to connecting with us.
 So our state of mind will often determine whether or not an animal will choose to share Reiki (treatment, meditation, or Reiju) with us.

 Consideration 2: Practice and Letting Go of Ego